The Statue of the Sorcerer & The Vanishing Conjurer

 The Statue of the Sorcerer & The Vanishing Conjurer is a pack of two adventures published under license by Games Workshop in 1986 for Chaosium's horror role-playing game Call of Cthulhu.

 Plot summary

-The Statue of the Sorcerer & The Vanishing Conjurer contains two Call of Cthulhu adventures, presented back-to-back and upside-down from each other.
+The Statue of the Sorcerer & The Vanishing Conjurer contains two Call of Cthulhu adventures, printed in one book back-to-back and upside-down from each other.
 Rather than having a front cover and a back cover, the book has two front covers, one for each adventure.